techidaily/site-extra-tips/source/_posts/new-comprehensive-guide-to-simplified-hdr-techniques.md

 Although we've mainly focused on brackets and photos in this post, it's important to note that easyHDR also works with single images.
 Instead of having three separate bracketed exposures, LDR (Low Dynamic Range) enhancement allows you to generate exposures from a single JPEG or RAW photo.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aa6vSdt1elM?si=qPhmO-hoWVIPBnnC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## Bonus Tips: The Best Way to Edit HDR videos on your Desktop

 Like HDR images, HDR videos offer more comprehensive displays in dark and bright surroundings.
 In short, these videos allow more colourful and detailed highlight representations.
 Unfortunately, not all HDR editing programs can merge bracketed exposures effortlessly to produce outstanding results.
 And those that do can cost you an arm and a leg.